Health and Social Care Act 2012: Parts 1 and 2 Health service in England

+Section 4 introduced, for the first time, a duty of the Secretary of State for Health to reduce health inequalities in access to and outcomes of healthcare among the people of England.

 Section 9 establishes the National Health Service Commissioning Board, later known as NHS England.
 The Secretary of State is to publish, annually, a document known as the mandate which specifies the objectives which the Board should seek to achieve.
 National Health Service (Mandate Requirements) Regulations are published each year to give legal force to the mandate.

 Section 10 establishes Clinical Commissioning Groups which are to arrange the provision of health services in each local area.

 Section 11 makes the protection of public health a duty of the Secretary of State, and section 12 makes local authorities responsible for improving the health of the people in their areas.
 Among the effects of this, local authorities regained the commissioning of some community services such as those for sexual health and substance misuse.

 Section 30 requires each local authority to appoint a director of public health, and gives the Secretary of State certain powers over that person's appointment.